-Free passes are available for the Aldrich Museum of Contemporary Art; Guggenheim Museum (all locations); Hudson River Museum; Intrepid: Sea, Air & Space Museum; Katonah Museum; Museum of the City of New York; Neuberger Museum of Art; New-York Historical Society; Stone Barns Center for Food and Agriculture**; and the Storm King Art Center.
+Free passes are available for the Aldrich Museum of Contemporary Art; Boscobel House and Gardens**; Guggenheim Museum (all locations); Hudson River Museum; Intrepid: Sea, Air & Space Museum; Katonah Museum of Art; Museum of the City of New York; Museum of the Moving Image; Neuberger Museum of Art; New York Hall of Science; New-York Historical Society*; New York Transit Museum; Stone Barns Center for Food and Agriculture***; and the Storm King Art Center****.

-**For all visitors, Stone Barns will not charge admission during the winter season, starting on November 21st.
+***For all visitors, Stone Barns is free on winter weekends from November 25th, 2017 to March 25th, 2018.
 The library passes will not be available.
+See Stone Barns’ website for more information.

 In addition, we are giving out (not lending) free family admission passes for the Katonah Museum of Art.
 These can be used only one time.